 The average household size in the District of Wells is just under two persons (1.87)7, and there are approximately 124 households in the community.
-In the future, it is estimated that between 29 and 187 additional homes will be required in the District of Wells to accommodate future growth.
+By 2040, it is estimated that between 22 and 81 additional homes will be required in the District of Wells to accommodate future growth.
 It is assumed that new residents to the District of Wells will have a household composition that reflects the provincial average (2.49 people per household) rather than the average for the District of Wells.
-Under Scenario 1: Business as usual, where no mine is opened, only 29 homes will be required.
-However, many more homes may be necessary if a new mine does open.
-The proportion of workers who live in town versus a potential camp will significantly impact the number of homes needed and the subsequent servicing needs (roads, sanitary, water, sewer).
+Under Scenario 1: Business as usual, where no mine is opened, only 18 homes will be required.
+However, many more homes may be necessary in the enhanced growth scenario.
+The proportion of workers who live in town versus neighbouring communities will significantly impact the number of homes needed and the subsequent servicing needs (roads, sanitary, water, sewer).